Muay Thai is a fantastic martial art and takes many years to master but can it be self-taught? I decided to find out.

 You can teach yourself the basics of Muay Thai, but combat sports need to be practiced with another person.
 If you don’t have someone to correct your form you can pick up bad habits that are difficult to correct.
 Training with an instructor is by far the most efficient training that you can do.

-Now, this doesn’t mean you cannot practice Muay Thai at home, check out my post here on how to practice.
+Now, this doesn’t mean you cannot practice Muay Thai at home.

 However, Muay Thai is a very difficult sport that takes years and years to master.
 Understanding this is key to knowing how it cannot truly be self-taught.

 Why Muay Thai Cannot Be Self Taught

 While you can watch training videos on YouTube and read numerous Muay Thai books, this will never take the place of training at a gym with a qualified Muay Thai instructor.

 I know when I was a beginner I made constant mistakes in the gym and even 6 months later I was still making some of the same mistakes.

 This would be even worse training by yourself as you have no one correcting your form and noticing where you are making mistakes.

 To think I still made these mistakes even as my instructor corrected me!
 So imagine how bad these habits would have become if I didn’t have an instructor?

 The beginning of your training is key to your development.
 If you get into the bad habit of lowering your hands as you punch, this will be very difficult to coach out of you; in a gym, since you will be sparring relatively quickly you will know you need to defend because you will get that immediate feedback of getting punched in the face!

 You might think as you’re watching Muay Thai videos you are doing the techniques exactly as they are instructed.
 But it takes the very keen eye of an instructor or someone who knows what they are doing to notice these mistakes as they happen and prevent bad habits from being formed.